Pursuing an employer for payment when they are deregistered

-COVID-19 has impacted employees and their business across Australia.
-Some businesses have struggled to stay afloat, and this can affect their ability to pay their employees what they are owed.
-As a result of cashflow issues, some business may be forced to close down and liquidate in order to settle their debts.
+As a result of cashflow issues, some businesses may be forced to close and liquidate to settle their debts.
 If your employer is already deregistered, there may still be steps you can take as an employee to make sure you get the payments you are owed.

 If you don’t know whether your employer is deregistered, you should have a look at our resource on “Pursuing an employer for payment when they are no longer trading”.